 ZQ is an on-farm standard and certifies growers to produce and grow wool in an ethical, sustainable practise.
 ZQ is a merino wool certification that looks at animal welfare and environmental standards.
 It has been developed and owned by The New Zealand Merino Company Ltd. ZQ is recognised by ISO/IEC 17065:2012 – it’s a non-mulesed wool standard with all auditing done by third party services.

-The Responsible Wool Standard (RWS) is an international, voluntary standard that addresses animal welfare in sheep farms and chain of custody of wool from certified farms to the final product.
+The Responsible Wool Standard (RWS) or the Responsible Alpaca Standard (RAS) is an international, voluntary standard that addresses animal welfare in sheep farms and chain of custody of wool from certified farms to the final product.
 Individual sites are certified by independent third-party certification bodies using annual audits.
 Material is tracked from the farm to the final product using transaction certificates, following the requirements of Textile Exchange’s Content Claim Standard.